rasch/containers/git/README.md

 - `git pubkey`: Add public GPG key to Git repository as a raw `git` object.
 Run `git pubkey -h` for usage.

+- `mkrepo`: This script creates a new repository in the current directory and sets up remote repositories at one or more of (sourcehut, codeberg, github, and/or gitlab).
+Visit the [mkrepo repository] for configuration details.

 ## Git Email

 Git in this image is not configured for use with email.
 It requires the Alpine